openenglishbible/Open-English-Bible/README.md

 The python 2.x script which creates a set of USFM files from the usfm.db files

 build-standard.sh
-Shell script which builds the two main sets of USFM files in final-usfm/us and final-usfm/cth
+Shell script which builds the main sets of USFM files in usfm/